StephenL13/discord-bot-template/README.md

 # Discord.js v13 Bot Template
 Hey everyone!
 This is what I use regularly for further reference to the bots I produce.
-The provided `config.json` file is provided for fields to edit the code except bot tokens reserved via `.env` file.
+The `config.json` file is provided for fields to edit the code except bot tokens reserved via `.env` file.
 Included in this repository are the basic command and event handlers plus a free HTTP server to run and monitor using UptimeBot or BetterUptime.

 ⚠ **Few reminders:** [It is best to know **JavaScript** first](https://www.youtube.com/watch?v=OWqplFjXwQc).
 But if you're knowledgeable enough to this programming language, you may check out these channels below.</br></br>
 https://www.youtube.com/reconlxx</br>